Placement & AP Tests

 - MATH 15300 Calculus III

 If you place directly into MATH 15200 or 15300 and successfully complete that course, you will earn credit for the prior course(s) in the MATH 15000s sequence.
 If you place into MATH 15300 Calculus III, you may also be invited to take the Higher-Level Mathematics Exam.
 This is a written exam administered on campus during Orientation Week, and it's appropriate for students with higher-level mathematics training who hope to place beyond the Calculus level.

 If you are eligible to take this exam, you will receive additional information via email in August.
 In the meantime, you should request MATH 15300 or MATH 16100 for Autumn quarter.
-If you're successful on the Higher-Level Mathematics Exam, you can work with your adviser during Orientation Week to adjust your schedule.
+If you're successful on the Higher-Level Mathematics Exam, you can work with your College Adviser during Orientation Week to adjust your schedule.

 The following AP and IB scores offer conditional placement, meaning you must still take the online Mathematics Placement Test to confirm that this is the appropriate level.
 If your AP/IB and online placement test results offer different placements, the higher of the two will be considered your official placement.